 Seven kitchens crank out a rotating selection of sandwiches, salads, pizzas and tacos on the second floor of The Franklin building in the Loop.
 Offerings may include oven-roasted wild mushroom pizza, shrimp tacos with chipotle mojo or the Spud Lovers Potato Bar with Idaho taters or sweet potatoes, plus your choice of toppings.

-The Windy City’s newest food hall opens this year in the already foodie-hot Fulton Market District.
-The sprawling 50,000-square-foot space will feature 16 food offerings, an entertainment area and seating for nearly 600 people at communal tables.
-Visitors will also be able to catch kitchen demos and shop for local goodies in the retail area.
+The Windy City’s newest food hall elevates the already foodie-hot Fulton Market District to the next level.
+The sprawling 50,000-square-foot space features 18 food offerings, an entertainment area and seating for nearly 600 people at communal tables.
+Visitors are also able to catch kitchen demos and shop for local goodies in the retail area.

 Bustling since its 2018 opening near the Merchandise Mart, the nine-restaurant hall draws crowds for its deliciously diverse lineup.
 Pork and Mindy’s slow smokes its barbecue and tops it with house made sauces.
 Equally drool-worthy, the doughnuts at Firecakes are prepped in small batches (go for the chocolate cake with Valrhona icing and crunchy cocoa nibs).